| |

 So where exactly should you stay?

-We always stayed at the Colony Beach and Tennis Resort when I was a kid and it was absolutely perfect but sadly it is no more.
-After many years of sitting abandoned, the property has recently been cleared to make way for a St Regis resort.
 And I’m not exactly mad about it.
 Honestly, when the St Regis finally opens, I think it’s going to make Longboat Key a REAL destination.
 This whole area is severely lacking a super nice place to stay.
 And the St Regis is definitely going to fill that void.
 I think it will ultimately draw people to this area that hadn’t considered it before.
-But alas, that looks like it’s still probably a couple of years away.
-So for now…
+Right now it’s slated to open summer 2024.

 Longboat Key Condos & Vacation Rentals: Check here to find the best condos and rentals on Longboat Key.
 You can filter for your wish list (exact location, price, # of rooms, pet friendly, etc.).
 And if you’re on a tight budget, you’ll be pleased to find many options under $100/night.

-Search for Longboat Key condos and vacation rentals here
+Search for Longboat Key condos and vacation rentals here.

 Siesta Key

 After years of hearing of its famed sugar white sand beaches, I finally made it down to Siesta Key recently.
 I honestly was not expecting to be suuuuper impressed.
 I mean, the whole gulf coast of Florida is pretty renowned for its white sand beaches.
 Is Siesta Key really that special?
-Yes.
-Yes it is.

 Come to find out…the sand is actually quartz so that’s why it feels so squeaky clean and fine.